vickymhs/CSC510_Project_LectureAid/README.md

 # Future work
 - #### Build a website for a GUI interface for the user Our project is currently using a command line interface to get input, and output a .html file.
 A roadmap item would be to implement a website   instead.
-This way the user would open up the Lecture Aid website, be able to add a file to the website, and click a button to process the file.
+This way the user would open up the LectureAid website, be able to add a file to the website, and click a button to process the file.
 Then, the website would display the results (wordcloud and question and answers).
 This will make it easier for users to use the project, without having to download/execute code locally.

 - #### Support for additional file types
   Currently the project supports only PDF format for the uploaded files.
 In future other formats such as .ppt, .doc should be supported